Abhilashareddy/18CSL38/Lab Programs.md

 * Print all the nodes reachable from a given starting node in a digraph using DFS/BFS method.
 ___

 **12. Given a File of N employee records with a set K of Keys(4-digit) which uniquely determine the records in file F. Assume that file F is maintained in memory by a Hash Table(HT) of m memory locations with L as the set of memory addresses (2-digit) of locations in HT.
-Let the keys in K and addresses in L are Integers.
-Design and develop a Program in C that uses Hash function H: K→L as H(K)=K mod m (remainder method), and implement hashing technique to map a given key K to the address space L. Resolve the collision (if any) using linear**
+Let the keys in K and addresses in L be Integers.
+Design and develop a program in C that uses Hash function H: K→L as H(K)=K mod m (remainder method), and implement hashing technique to map a given key K to the address space L. Resolve the collision (if any) using linear**
 ___

 <style type="text/css">